-Today we are talking about a topic that every parent eagerly awaits and nervously anticipates potty training.
-Ah, the elusive milestone that signifies a big step towards independence for our little ones.
-I’m a mom who has been through this before (five times to be exact) and is happy to offer advice and suggestions based on my experience.
+Today we are talking about a topic that every parent eagerly awaits and nervously anticipates: potty training.
+That hard-to-accept milestone that means our kids are taking a big step toward independence.
+I’m a mom who has been through this before (five times to be exact) and is happy to offer advice and suggestions based on my experience on the ultimate potty training schedule.

 The Readiness Checklist